theT4mer/errorplot/README.md

 # errorplot
 Little python programm that takes raw data from a text file in a specific format and plots is in a graph.
 It is meant for mapping a fixed set of datapoints and plotting them in respective to a time.

-My code is a bit stupid and only for a niche use-case, but i wanted to share it anyway :)
+My code is a bit stupid and only for a niche use-case, but i wanted to share it anyway and learn myself in the process about both git and python :)

 The repo is obviously still work in progress.
 To do's include improved error handlind, cleaning up the code and limiting the size of the diagram to a fixed size.